pancelor/pancelor.github.io/templates/posts/linecook.md

 * Some sort of time limit?
 * The game continues forever, with infinite customers.
 You quit when you decide you're bored, I guess.
-* At one point I had a version where there were only 8 customers, but they looped back to the end of the line after eating, and you had to feed them until all of their happiness levels were above a certain threshhold.
-(This was entirely non-obvious to my playtesters, and also pretty annoying if you only had one bird left to satisfy!)
+* At one point I had a version where there were only 8 customers, but they looped back to the end of the line after eating, and you had to feed them until all of their happiness levels were above a certain threshold.
+This was entirely non-obvious to my playtesters, and also pretty annoying if you only had one bird left to satisfy!

 #### Q: How does changing the difficulty setting change the game?

+* How many happiness points each good/bad ingredient is worth
+* How happy a bird needed to be to be satisfied
+* How leniently the game scored you on the game over screen

-(Lots of bad ideas here that finally became good when the I changed the game to it's current run-based structure.)
+Basically, lots of awkward ideas here that finally became good after I changed the game to it's current run-based structure and implemented the strike system and scoring system.

 I considered removing difficulty altogether; I'd love it if I could somehow design the difficulty to be chooseable in-game rather than in-menu, like how in Spelunky you can choose to do the harder route in-game.
+I eventually left it in; easy mode is still overwhelming to first-time players, but as you get better at the game the 5 strikes will feel way too lenient.

-In the end I like how it turned out, and I think I got the balance right -- I personally wasn't able to get anywhere near a perfect score on hard mode on release day, and although I've gotten much closer since then, my best is still 7-1-0.
+I balanced the game in such a way so that I wasn't able to get anywhere near a perfect score on hard mode on release day, and I think I got the balance right.
+It seems very possible for dedicated players to get a perfect score on hard mode, and hey there's also a speedrun timer if getting a perfect score somehow becomes too easy with practice.

+In the end I like how it turned out, and I've actually gotten much closer to a perfect score myself since the release -- my PB on hard mode is 7-1-0 (7 happy, 1 unimpressed, 0 angry).
 There are some strats that make the game easier, but they're not foolproof.
 And they're fun to figure out, as a player!

 ### A note on playtesting

 Playtesting is really really good!
-I knew that in my head but apparently not my gut; I was surprised at how incredibly useful it was to watch someone play for literally just the first 30 seconds.
-They went into the help menu, wondered out loud how recipes would work, and I realized that their imagined gameplay was both way better than the real gameplay, and also it was what I had originally intended!
+I knew that in my head but apparently not in my gut; I was surprised at how incredibly useful it was to watch someone play for literally just the first 30 seconds.
+They immediately went into the cookbook help menu and wondered out loud how recipes would work.
+I realized that their imagined gameplay was both way better than the real gameplay, and also... it was what I had originally intended!
 I had just lost sight of the idea at some point.

-It felt similar to how you suddenly realize how messy your house is when you know someone is coming over to visit -- suddenly so many basic problems with the game were obvious, even before my playtesters ran into the issues themselves.
+You know when someone is coming over to visit, you suddenly realize how messy your house is?
+This is how playtesting felt -- suddenly, so many basic problems with the game were obvious, even before my testers ran into the issues themselves.

+### wrapping up: adjacent reading

+While writing this, I came across [this excellent excellent article](http://blog.runevision.com/2021/02/designing-for-sense-of-mystery-and.html) about designing around a sense of mystery and wonder.
+The author so clearly pinpoints multiple vague dissatisfactions I'd had towards the design of Breath of the Wild -- I'm a little blown away by how well they were able to articulate it!
+Their article feels related to mine in a way that's hard for me to verbalize, but here's my best attempt:

+I think the core idea that resonated with me is the explanations of how the shrines in BoTW are separate, predictable, self-contained worlds.
+This feels a lot like my original recipe HUD idea, where you can only experience the things that I've explicitly designed.
+But following the author's suggestions might lead to a more organic-feeling world where many parts can influence other parts in surprising ways.

 ### the end

 Linecook is my favorite little game that I've made in a long while.
 I think a lot of that was due to me trying to make the code tangible.
 So many things just clicked and instantly turned into much better versions of themselves when I considered how they would interact if the game world was a real, physical place.
-Three cheers for tangible code!
+I'm a programmer at heart: I think of game mechanics from a code perspective by default, so having this alternate paradigm was a very useful perspective shift that led me to make different and better decisions.
+(This is maybe how the BoTW article ties into mine: the isolated shrines feel like they were designed code-first, rather than being designed around a tangible world, and it feels like they're missing something as a result)

 Okay, that's it.
 Thanks for reading!
 Go play [linecook](https://pancelor.itch.io/linecook), and let me know if you manage to beat my high score :)